 WATCH: Hair loss during chemo.

 Radiation is another treatment that can lead to hair loss if the hair is in the path of the tumor being treated.
-Radiation for a brain tumor, for example, may cause hair loss on the head.
+For example, radiation for a brain tumor may cause hair loss on the head.

 “Fortunately, for most patients, hair loss is not a concern when having radiation therapy.”

-Most patients can expect regrowth around four to six weeks after they complete treatment.
-However, it is possible when your hair grows back you may notice some changes in its color and texture.
+Most patients can expect regrowth four to six weeks after treatment.
+However, it is possible when your hair grows back, you may notice some changes in its color and texture.

-Dr. Boardman suggests connecting with others who are experiencing cancer treatment like yours and asking them for first-hand advice.
+Dr. Boardman suggests connecting with others experiencing cancer treatment like yours and asking them for first-hand advice.

 “Talk to people who have been through it, get their advice, voice your concerns to your caregiver, and see what they can do,” Dr. Boardman added.

-If losing your hair is a concern for you ahead of cancer treatment, know you have options like wigs, hats, wraps, and more.
+If losing your hair is a concern for you before cancer treatment, know you have options like wigs, hats, wraps, and more.